FeaturedIn Everything By Prayer

-While sitting there at the lunch table with nothing to eat I thought of a recent sermon my pastor preached, about how God wants to meet our needs and how He knows our needs even before we ask (Matthew 6:8).
-He reminded us that God wants us to ask Him in prayer about everything, big or small.
-So, instead of eating on my lunch break that day, I prayed about being hungry and also about being too embarrassed to ask anyone for money.
-Why was I like that?
+Before long, thoughts of a recent sermon from my pastor came to mind.
+In it he was reminding us that God wants to meet our needs and that He knows our needs even before we ask (Matthew 6:8).
+The pastor reminded us that God wants us to pray about everything, big or small.
+So, I prayed a short prayer and asked God to provide something for me to eat and to help me to not be so embarrassed to ask people for lunch money.

-One: I was more in the habit of praying about the larger, more important issues in life, not the little things.
+I was more in the habit of praying about the bigger, more important issues in life, not the little things.
 I was reminded that I was not to limit my prayers to just the big things, but to bring everything to God in prayer, even something as small and insignificant as a forgotten lunch.

-I know now that it’s ok to ask people for help, especially from people that you know.
-It’s not a sign that there’s something wrong with you.
-It’s a sign that you’re human.
 It’s even more OK to ask God for His help.
 In fact, we’re told to do so throughout the Bible:

 Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and the one who seeks finds, and to the one who knocks it will be opened.
 Matthew 7:7-8